 Transfer stations are a convenient option for those members of the community who have rubbish to dispose of, in addition to the standard kerbside collection option.
-The request for an extension of the opening hours at rural transfer stations, is not believed to be justified at their current level of usage.
-However, the rate at which fees are charged have not increased, as there is a need to maintain a balance between user pays and ratepayer subsidies, for transfer station operations.
+Council reviewed the usage of transfer stations and determined that current hours of operation provide a good quality service in a way that is the most cost effective for households and businesses.
+Offsetting this loss of convenience, the rate at which fees are charged has not increased.
+There is a need to maintain a balance between user pays and ratepayer subsidies, for transfer station operations.
 The request for free vouchers presents the same issue as that of scheduling inorganic kerb side collection days.